-- 1 In order to be admitted to the Postgraduate Diploma in Engineering an applicant must have completed: - (a) the Bachelor of Engineering Technology or equivalent or - (b) a relevant professional qualification or relevant professional experience approved by the dean (or representative) to be equivalent to a bachelor's degree.
+- 1 In order to be admitted to the Postgraduate Diploma in Engineering an applicant must have completed: - (a) the Bachelor of Engineering Technology, including ENGE601, or equivalent or - (b) a relevant professional qualification or relevant professional experience approved by the dean (or representative) to be equivalent to a bachelor's degree.

-- 2 To qualify for the Postgraduate Diploma in Engineering, a student must achieve 120 points from papers listed in the Postgraduate Diploma in Engineering Table or any other postgraduate engineering paper. - 3 A student may substitute up to 30 points from another postgraduate programme with the approval of the programme leader.
+- 2 To qualify for the Postgraduate Diploma in Engineering, a student must achieve 120 points from level 8 papers listed in the Engineering Postgraduate Diploma Papers Table. - 3 A student may substitute up to 30 points from another postgraduate programme with the approval of the programme leader.